 The passenger seat layout is a unique ‘dovetail’ design with forward and rear-facing seats arranged in a 2-4-2 system that enables direct aisle access.
 This design means all the window seats are forward-facing, while the ones near the aisle are rear-facing, and the same applies to the middle seats.
 If you’re traveling with a companion, as I was, the even-numbered rows are the best seats on the A380 aircraft as they are side-by-side, whereas the odd-numbered rows are near the aisle.
-I prefer facing the front too, especially at takeoff and landing, so I was delighted with my seat.
+I prefer facing the front, too, especially at takeoff and landing, so I was delighted with my seat.

 I was thrilled to find that the A380 seats were considerably more spacious than on the A340.
 The seat pitch measures 73 inches with a width of 20 inches.
 It unfolds into a fully flat bed that measures 73 inches in length, also giving you ample room to stretch your legs, even if you’re 6ft tall.
-There are privacy screens between the middle seats should you need it.
+There are privacy screens between the middle seats, should you need it.

-The seat itself was very comfortable and reclines to various positions, all made possible by a touch of a button.
+The seat itself was very comfortable and reclined to various positions, all made possible by a touch of a button.
 There was also a fantastic in-seat massage function which was just what I needed pre-flight as I didn’t have enough time for one in the lounge.

 The inflight entertainment system was impressive, and I couldn’t wait to get settled and have a play.
-Powered by Panasonic’s EX3 platform, the touchscreen hand controller also doubled as a ‘second screen’.
+Powered by Panasonic’s EX3 platform, the touchscreen hand controller also doubled as a second screen.
 Noise-canceling headphones completed the ‘home cinema’ experience.

 The dining experience was excellent overall.
 Etihad has a ‘Dine Anytime’ inflight menu, so you can dine on demand.
 I had the tomato soup with crème Fraiche for a starter, which came with warm bread, butter, and olive oil with balsamic vinegar for dipping.
-The soup was pleasing enough, but it was the bread that got my attention.
+The soup was pleasing enough, but the bread got my attention.
 It reminded me of a muffin – so soft and fluffy!

 I then moved on to the grilled poussin for the main, served with watercress and quinoa gremolata.
-I couldn’t really taste the gremolata (herb condiment) in the quinoa, but the poussin was cooked splendidly with crispy skin and was well-seasoned.
+I couldn’t taste the gremolata (herb condiment) in the quinoa, but the poussin was cooked splendidly with crispy skin and was well-seasoned.

 Finally, for dessert, I ordered the rhubarb and custard pie.
-I have a real sweet tooth, so I thoroughly enjoyed this in the comfort of the lounge watching CNN on the plasma screen.
+I have a real sweet tooth, so I thoroughly enjoyed this in the comfort of the lounge, watching CNN on the plasma screen.